Capstone-Projects-2025-Spring/project-003-bioinformatics-chatbot/documentation/docs/system-architecture/Database-Design.md

 # Database Design

-This Document is a summary of the database design for the project
+This document is a summary of the database design for the project

 ## Entity-Relation Diagram